telerik/kendo-ui-core/docs/AngularJS/introduction.md

 </div>
 ````

-## Known limitations
+## Known Limitations

-Since the Q2 release when the widgets `k-options` is bound to non-existing object, the widget will not be initialized and will fail silently.
-This is caused by a change introduced to accomodate the AngularJS router implementation
-which makes the widget "wait" for the options object to be set.
+Since the Kendo UI 2015 Q2 release when the widget's `k-options` is bound to a non-existing object, the widget is not initialized and fails silently.
+This is caused by a change introduced to accommodate the AngularJS router implementation, which makes the widget wait for the options object to be set.

 ## See Also